The World of Peacock Bass

 "Hi Ron, Just got back from Brazil and a barge camp.
 Caught 23 over 10

 pounds all on topwater tail-spinner lures.
-I would take 4 to 6 Giant Woodchoppers (6 3.4 inch long fire tiger, black/orange and clown colors), 4 to
+I would take 4 giant topwater prop baits (6 1/2 - 7 inches long, fire tiger, black/orange and clown colors), 4 to 6

-6 other topwater tail-spinner lures that are 5 1/2 to 6 inches long, such as Rip Rollers and Pavon Props, 8 good jigs with heavy hooks, 6 Yozuri
+other topwater tail-spinner lures that are 5 1/2 to 6 inches long, such as Timber Turbines and Pavon Props, 8 - 12 good jigs with heavy hooks, 6 Yozuri

 minnowbaits (with 3x or 4x heavy hooks replacing the factory ones and a couple of large spoons.
 Golf gloves for your hands will save you a lot of